Bsayavong/automatic-carnival/README.md

 This README.md pertains for my very first creation of my portfolio.

-I've incorporated semantics to the best of my current abilty.
+I've incorporated semantics & CSS to the best of my current abilty.

 In this portfolio it contains a "Nav" bar which are anchored to the specific segments.
 When clicked it will scroll down to the section it was designated.